The Glow Pt. 2: Legacy

 In a review of the album's 2008 reissue, Brian Howe of Pitchfork stated that The Glow Pt.
 2 remained Elverum's "crowning achievement" and that "seven years of imitation have done nothing to dull its impact—it sounds as unaccountably grand now as it did in 2001".
 Brock Thiessen of Exclaim! described the album as "a brave new world where solar noise bursts over sprawling epics of the most intimate nature", and stated that "it's clear age hasn't tainted the kaleidoscopic Glow Pt.
 2 in the least".
 Under the Radar writer Wendy Lynch praised the album and labelled the Microphones as "one of the most original, interesting bands to come out in the last 3 years".
 Heather Phares of AllMusic stated that "it's The Glow, Pt.
 2's deep, nearly spiritual yearning that makes it the Microphones' most compelling album to date".
-Eric Grandy of The Stranger called the album "the apex of [Elverum]'s his songwriting skill."
-In 2012, Corey Beasley included the album at number four on a list dedicated to ranking Pitchfork's number one albums from 1996-2011, calling the album Elverum's "creative peak".
+Eric Grandy of The Stranger called the album "the apex of [Elverum]'s songwriting skill."
+In 2012, Corey Beasley included the album at number four on a list dedicated to ranking Pitchfork's number one albums from 1996 to 2011, calling the album Elverum's "creative peak".

 After a second reissue of The Glow Pt.
 2 in 2013, Colin Joyce of Consequence of Sound hailed the album as "a masterwork of sequencing as it bleeds and blends from track to track".
 In The Guardian's "Hidden treasures" column, Hancox described the album as "a masterstroke" and "a millennial Daydream Nation".Stephen Krock of That Music Magazine called The Glow Pt.
 2 "ingenious" and the Microphones' "definitive work".
 L.A.
 Record's Cypress Marrs called the album a definitive release in the indie folk genre.
 Adam Nelson of The Line of Best Fit lauded The Glow Pt.
 2 as an "essential work of modern indie", while Stereogum's retrospective feature on it stated that the album's "bond with listeners, as individuals" surpasses its critical success.
 In the years since release, The Glow Pt.
 2 has been included on numerous retrospective lists.
 Pitchfork included it on their list of the best albums from 2000–2004 and of the 2000s decade, and their ranking of the best indie rock albums from Pacific Northwest artists.
 The website's readers also ranked the album as one of the best from 1996 to 2011.
 Stylus Magazine included it on their list of the best albums from 2000 to 2005.
 Cokemachineglow, Stereogum and Tiny Mix Tapes all included The Glow Pt.
 2 on their lists of the best albums of the 2000s.
 In 2019, The Guardian ranked the album as one of the best albums of the 21st century.
 Spin included it on their list of the best albums from 1985–2014.
-Acclaimed Music ranks it as the 11th highest rated album of 2001, 104th of the 2000s, and 845th of all time.
+In 2024, Paste Magazine ranked The Glow Pt.
+2 number 189 on its list of the 300 Greatest Albums of All Time.